isla6645/projects/README.md

 Undergraduate Computer Science
 ------------------------------

-In High School I was introduced with Java in AP Computer Science.
-Currently as a freshman in college, for my first semester I took Intro to Algorithmic problem solving which was an introductory class for C++.
-Now in my second semester I am taking Object Oriented C++ and Java.

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [islnadia120@gmail.com](mailto:islnadia120@gmail.com )
 *   🧠  I'm learning Java and C++